section-engineering-education/engineering-education/articles/variables-data-types-and-control-statements-in-c#/index.md

-In this article, we are going to take a look at variables, data types, and control statements.
+In this article, we are going to take a look at variables, data types, and control statements in C#.

 ### Variables in C#

 A variable is a storage location paired with a name, which contains some known or unknown data referred to as a value.

-Variables are names of a memory location for storing data types.

 Variables are classified into various types based on the type of data stored.
 They are: